banzaicloud/koperator-docs/docs/install-kafka-operator.md

-The operator installs the 2.7.0 version of Apache Kafka, and can run on Minikube v0.33.1+ and Kubernetes 1.18.0+.
+The operator installs version 2.8.0 of Apache Kafka, and can run on Minikube v0.33.1+ and Kubernetes 1.18.0+.

-> The operator supports Kafka 2.0+
+> The operator supports Kafka 2.5.0-2.8.x.

 ## Prerequisites